UNHIDE Agroforestry - A Knowledge Exchange Latvia- Sweden 2023-25 - Report - Page 32

 demonstration site for Agroforestry, with a focus

-for restaurants.
+foods for restaurants.

 The farm has been passed down for six generations.
 In 2010 Anders Lindén took over, and now

-Anna Lena also lives on the farm.
+children.
+Anders’ mother Anna Lena also lives on

-Seen from the perspective of one of the numerous birds who also found habitat here, an old
+Seen from the perspective of one of the many

 “USING WOODY PLANTS

-FOR BIODIVERSITY HAS
+FOR BIODIVERSITY HAS A

-THAT IS OFTEN LACKING IN
+MULTIFUNCTIONAL AND LONGTERM PERSPECTIVE THAT IS OFTEN LACKING IN MORE

-MORE CONVENTIONAL
+CONVENTIONAL MEASURES

-FLOWER STRIPS AND
+SUCH AS FLOWER STRIPS AND

-CATCH CROPS.”- Anders Lindén
+CATCH CROPS,”- Anders Lindén